 Nancy Zhou, violin

-Born in the US to Chinese immigrant parents, Nancy began the violin at age four under the guidance of her father.
-She went on to study with Miriam Fried at the New England Conservatory while pursuing her interest in literature and subsequently earning a Bachelor’s of Arts at Harvard University.
-She is also an Associated Artist of the Queen Elisabeth Chapel, where she studied with Augustin Dumay.
+Born in Texas to Chinese immigrant parents, Nancy began the violin under the guidance of her father.
+She went on to study with Miriam Fried at the New England Conservatory while pursuing her interest in literature at Harvard University.
+She now is an Associated Artist of the Queen Elisabeth Chapel and Professor of Violin at the San Francisco Conservatory of Music.

 For more information, please visit: nancyzhouviolin.com